stanford-rc/globus.stanford.edu/cloud/elm.md

 change it to a policy that restricts Globus to just the buckets, and actions, that you want to allow.

+On the Create Access Key page, MinIO will provide a default policy in the Current User Policy box:

+{% include hero-image.html
+   src="/assets/cloud/ElmCreateAccessKeyWithPolicyDefault.png"
+   alt="The Create Access Key page, with a name and policy filled in." caption-overlay=false caption-header="" caption-text="A default policy (in red) will be provided.
+You need to delete this."
+%}

+To start, delete that default policy, so that the Current User Policy box is empty.

+{% include hero-image.html
+   src="/assets/cloud/ElmCreateAccessKeyWithPolicyDeleted.png"
+   alt="The Create Access Key page, with the policy deleted." caption-overlay=false caption-header="" caption-text=""
+%}

+Next, you will need to provide a policy that allows Globus to do only what you want it to do.

 Below, fill in the names of the buckets you want to access through Globus, and choose if you want to allow Globus to upload and/or delete files.